-The Library continually withdraws items from the collection, basing its decisions on several factors, including publishing date, circulation frequency, community interest, and availability of newer or more valid materials.
+The Library continually withdraws items from the collection, based on several factors, including publishing date, circulation frequency, community interest, and availability of newer or more valid materials.
 Items dealing with local history are an exception, as are absolute classics and award-winning children's books.
-Fiction that was once popular but no longer in demand and non-fiction books that are no longer useful are withdrawn from the collection,

-Withdrawn books may well be donated to the Friends of the Library for book sales.
-The proceeds from such sales are used for the benefit of the Library.
-Books that are not sold will be disposed of at the discretion of the Friends of the Library.
+Fiction that was once popular but is no longer in demand and non-fiction books that are no longer useful may be withdrawn from the collection.
+Withdrawn books may be donated to the Friends of the Thayer Memorial Library for book sales.
+Books that are not sold will be disposed of at the discretion of the Friends of the Thayer Memorial Library.